kletobias/p2022/_projects/hearthstone-euro-to-in-game-currency-conversion.md

        Just as many other games, Hearthstone uses a <i>loot box</i> system to monetize the game.
 The player can only buy card packs for the most part.
 These rarely contain the card(s) that the player actually wants.
        There is however one universal in-game currency.
-The dust value, that each of the rarity classes has.
+The dust value that each of the rarity classes has.
 Using hacker statistics, this article calculates the relationship between Euro spent and equivalent in-game dust value.